ajaykr2712/LibraryMGMT-/README.md

 Book Management: Add, view, update, and delete books.
 Member Management: Add, view, update, and delete members.
 Borrowing Management: Track borrowings and returns.
+## 🤝 Contributing
+Contributions are welcome!
+Open an issue or submit a pull request.

+## 📝 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.